ndr88/QuickSight-RLS-Manager/Guide/Amplify-Resources.md

 Since the ID for the table is the `dataSetArn`, also in this case the table can be considered ready for multi-account management, although having the `accountId` as field can be useful.

+**Key Fields**:
 * `rlsEnabled`: indicates if the selected DataSet has any RLS enabled
-* `rlsToolManaged`: if `rlsEnabled` is true, this field states if RLS is managed through **RLS Manager** or not.
+* `rlsToolManaged`: if `rlsEnabled` is true, this field states if RLS is managed through **RLS Manager** or not
-* `rlsDataSetId`: if `rlsEnabled` is true, this is the DataSet **ARN** of the DataSet used as RLS for the selected DataSet. :warning: The name of the field should be more properly `rlsDataSetArn`.
-Will change it in future releases.
+* `rlsDataSetId`: if `rlsEnabled` is true, this is the DataSet **ARN** of the DataSet used as RLS for the selected DataSet
-* `toolCreated`: this states if the DataSet has bee created by the RLS Manager.
-This info cannot be fetched from the APIs.
-So, for this field in particular, if the data is modified, there's no way to fetch back the info.
-It will only be possibile to fix it manually. :warning: I've Added in a new release a `tag` to the RLS DataSet `RLS-Manager: true`, but the fetch of this info is still to be implemented.
+* `isRls`: indicates if this DataSet itself is an RLS DataSet
+* `newDataPrep`: indicates if the DataSet uses the new QuickSight data prep experience (has DataPrepConfiguration)
+* `toolCreated`: states if the DataSet has been created by the RLS Manager (tagged with `RLS-Manager: true`)
-* `glueS3Id`: this value is only used if the DataSet is a RLS DataSet created with RLS Manager and indicates the ID of the GlueTable and the S3 Key used to store the RLS Data for QuickSight
+* `glueS3Id`: if this is an RLS DataSet created with RLS Manager, indicates the ID of the GlueTable and the S3 Key
+* `fieldTypes`: JSON string containing field name to type mapping
+* `currentVersion`: current version number (increments on each publish)
+* `lastPublishedVersion`: last successfully published version
+* `lastPublishedAt`: timestamp of last successful publish

 :warning: Could be useful to directly connect ManagedRegion with DataSet (belongsTo - HasMany).